charlieburd/pewlett_hackard_analysis/README.md

 `SELECT COUNT (title)
 FROM unique_titles;`
 ### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-#### No, as I had mentioned in fourth bullet above, there will be a a sever lack of mentors, given the large amount of roles needed to be filled.
+#### No, as I had mentioned in fourth bullet above, there will be a sever lack of mentors, given the large number of roles needed to be filled it would be a challenge to provide enough mentors for all the open roles, even if it were in groups.
 Some mentor to mentee ratio of departments will be as high as 1-60.
 To look at this table we will use the below code:
 `SELECT COUNT (title), title
 FROM mentorship_eligibility
 GROUP BY title
 ORDER BY count DESC;`

-* When you look at "retirement_titles.csv" you see there are a total of 133,776 data entries.
-But when you looks at "unique_titles.csv" and "retiring_titles.cvs" they only have 90,398 data entires.
-This difference of 43,378 are those duplicated employee's that have had more than one role with Pewlett Hackard.
-You realize just how many employees have moved roles.
-There are only 7 roles on the CSV, and of the 90,